 logo

-Just avoiding this food... live 3 to 10 years longer
+Just by avoiding this food, you can live 3 to 10 years longer.

-Just avoiding this food... live 3 to 10 years longer
+Just by avoiding this food, you can live 3 to 10 years longer.

-A study has shown that reducing sugar and processed meat intake can help you live 3 to 10 years longer.
+A study found that reducing sugar and processed meat intake could help people live three to 10 years longer.

-The Itwell Guide recommends limiting the intake of red meat and processed meat to less than 70 grams per day.
-Instead, it encourages the consumption of alternative proteins such as beans and fish.
-In simple terms, it advocates a plant-based diet while emphasizing the importance of abundant intake of fruits, vegetables, and whole grains, and suggests avoiding foods high in fat, salt, and sugar as much as possible.
+The EatWell Guide recommends limiting red and processed meat intake to less than 70 grams per day.
+Instead, it recommends consuming alternative protein sources like beans and fish.
+In short, it recommends a plant-based diet, rich in fruits, vegetables, and whole grains, while avoiding foods high in fat, salt, and sugar.

-A joint research team from the University of Glasgow and Newcastle University in the UK, and the University of Bergen in Norway, conducted a study to explore how changes in dietary intake can increase life expectancy across various age groups.
-First, they hypothesized that following the Itwell Guide would extend life expectancy at different stages of life.
-Then, they classified 467,354 individuals registered with the UK Biobank into five groups based on how well they adhered to the Itwell Guide, and subsequently tracked their life expectancy.
+A joint research team from the University of Glasgow, Newcastle University in the UK, and the University of Bergen in Norway conducted a study to determine how dietary changes could increase life expectancy across different age groups.
+They hypothesized that adherence to the EatWell Guide would extend life expectancy at various stages of life.
+They then categorized 467,354 participants enrolled in the UK Biobank into five groups based on their adherence to the EatWell Guide, and then tracked their life expectancy.

 ===========

-If you give this, will it extend sleep by 3-10 years?
+If I reduce this, will my sleep be extended by 3-10 years?

 6